karamokoisrael/directus-hackathon-submission/README.md

 - If I have more time, I will build a complete pipeline so some models can be trained every day with a cron task and only the best one in accuracy with be shipped to production for customer use.

 ## Screenshots
-What the video on youtube
+Watch the video on youtube
 [![Watch the video](https://upload.wikimedia.org/wikipedia/commons/thumb/7/72/YouTube_social_white_square_%282017%29.svg/200px-YouTube_social_white_square_%282017%29.svg.png)](https://youtu.be/cJoY7ABo4UA?si=ymqG44h0lMEdgDrV)

 ## How to run ?